sura0111/writtenMongolianKeyboard/README.md

 ## About this package
 "written-mongol-keyboard" is a library that converts `alphabet character input` and `cyrillic character input` in textarea and input tags to ancient Mongolian characters.

-It also contains `builtInConversionView` and uses an open source dictionary.
-This will show you the closest word choice.
+It also has `builtInConversionView` and uses an open source dictionary.
+This will show you the closest conversion word choices.

 ## Installation
 ```bash